ellenasakai/sakaiportfolio/final-project-part-2.md

 ## User Research and Interviews

 #### User research Protocol
-  a. **The target audience you hope to reach with your story**:
+  a. **The target audience you hope to reach with your story**: The target audience would be the general population.
+Considering the MBTI test has been around and has multiple uses in different professions and sectors, the story would effectively reach those who are familiar with the test.
+Further, the story could also be enlightening (or not) to those who have never heard the test.
   b. **Approach to identifying representative individuals to interview**:
-  - one interviewee who has taken the MBTI test before:
+  - one interviewee who has taken the MBTI test before
-  - one interviewee who has not taken the MBTI test but has heard of it:
+  - one interviewee who has not taken the MBTI test
-  - one interviewee who xxx:
+  - one interviewee who is familiar with the test
+  - I believe that through interviewing these individuals, I will be able to get various perspectives of the story which will allow me to narrow down the focus of the story if need be.
+I am interested to see feedback from the individual who has not taken the MBTI test before.

   c. **Interview script**:
   1. What story is being told?
 What are your takeaways?